ember-a11y/ember-a11y-testing/README.md

 start();
 ```

 A helper function is available to use the middleware reporter conditionally, allowing interoperability between the default reporter and the middleware reporter.
 Import `useMiddlewareReporter` and apply as a check around the `setupMiddlewareReporter` function in `tests/test-helper.js`.
-The middleware reporter will now only be invoked when `enableA11yMiddlewareReporter` is set as a query param on the test page or the `ENABLE_A11Y_MIDDLEWARE_REPORTER` environmental variable is provided.
+The middleware reporter will now only be invoked when `enableA11yMiddlewareReporter` is set as a query param on the test page or the `ENABLE_A11Y_MIDDLEWARE_REPORTER` environment variable is provided.

 ```js
 import Application from 'my-app/app';